 My advice would be to set time aside every week to spend more time working on the business rather than working in it.
+You need to figure out what help your small business needs.
 This means booking out your diary more often and do not neglect this time for anything or anyone.
 Or you miss, you catch up rather than delete the diary event and play catch up next week.
 We all know that just won’t happen and another excuse will come along to ensure your time is taken.

 For the small business owner, the one key issue is you.
 You need to value your time more, value your health and remain focused on delivering only what you can do.
 If somebody else in your business can do what you are doing then you need to decide whether you should be doing what the task in the first place.
 Perhaps you need to re-evaluate exactly what you do that is so strategically important to your business.
-You should be doing the tasks that only you can do – delegate the rest.
+You should be doing the tasks that only you can do – delegate the rest, use the support of others.
 If this frees up your time, then make sure you use it wisely.

 There’s a train heading into the UK entitled Brexit.
 Nobody knows where it will go and what will happen when it arrives.
 You cannot afford to be hit by the train because you were too busy focusing on the wrong things in your business.6 Questions To Ask Your Business To Help Plan For Your Brexit Future Click To Tweet

 Irrespective of the size of your business, you need to be watching, listening, learning, thinking more than you’ve ever done.
 I said earlier that Brexit is a train coming to our shores.
 It may be a huge vehicle of prosperity or a business’ version of the Grim Reaper.